Mountain Springs Recovery - Monument, Colorado

 Compared to nationwide data, Colorado may have fewer pills prescribed per person overall, but in some southern counties — Otero and Pueblo, for example — prescription rates considerably outpace statewide averages.
 To learn more about Pills Anonymous, visit pillsanonymous.org.

-Families Anonymous (FA) formed in 1971 when a group of California parents sought a way to deal with substance abuse among their children.
+Families Anonymous (FA) formed in 1971 when a group of California parents sought a way to deal with substance use disorder among their children.
 As the name implies, it’s for families — parents, grandparents, siblings, cousins — but friends of someone with a substance use disorder are also encouraged to attend.
 It’s a place to heal and find answers, since addiction never just affects the user.

 FA is a 12-step program that functions similarly to other groups such as Al-Anon, but the two organizations are not affiliated with each other.
 For members who do not have any meetings located nearby, FA encourages them to start a group or participate in online or phone meetings.
 To learn more, visit familiesanonymous.org.